meklon101/tactical-shadow-rat/README.md

 python "Server+Victim/client.py"

 🎮 Controller Dashboard Controls
-Command Entry Box: Type any OS command and press Enter or click Send Command
+Command Entry Box: Type any OS command and press Enter or click Send Command.

-### 💻 Executing Remote System Commands (Examples)
+💻 Executing Remote System Commands (Examples).
 You can run any native system command directly from the GUI entry field.
 Output from the client is captured via `subprocess` and streamed back live to the console window:

 | Target OS | Command | Description & Purpose |